Insurance Appeals

 • Copies of both the original and corrected claim forms

-Appeal deadlines: UHC's commercial provider appeal deadline is 65 calendar days from the date of the adverse determination; the Medicare Advantage member-level appeal window is 60 days.
+Appeal deadlines: UHC's commercial provider appeal deadline is commonly cited as 65 calendar days from the date of the adverse determination, though UHC's own appeals guidance defers the exact figure to your Participation Agreement; the Medicare Advantage member-level appeal window is 60 days (CMS-mandated).
 Both windows are covered in detail, along with the 12-month combined reconsideration-and-appeal rule, in the UHC appeal timely filing deadlines guide.

-The Original ERA Wins Most CO-29 Appeals on Corrected Claims
+The Remittance Date Is Central to Most CO-29 Appeals on Corrected Claims — If Your Contract Is RA-Based

-The original ERA/EOB with its remittance date is the controlling document in a CO-29 appeal on a UHC corrected claim.
-It establishes when the 180-day (commercial) or 365-day (MA) corrected-claim window actually started and demonstrates the correction was filed within it.
-Present the ERA date, the corrected claim submission date, and the math — UHC's appeals team does not typically contest clear documentation.
+If your Participation Agreement uses an RA-based corrected-claim window, the original ERA/EOB with its remittance date is the controlling document in a CO-29 appeal — it establishes when the window actually started and demonstrates the correction was filed within it.
+If your contract instead follows UHC's own DOS-based guidance, anchor the appeal to the original date of service instead.
+Confirm which basis applies before building the appeal around the wrong date.
+Present the controlling date, the corrected claim submission date, and the math — UHC's appeals team does not typically contest clear documentation.

-UHC corrected claim management means tracking two separate deadlines per claim — the DOS-based original TFL and the RA-based (or, for MA, DOS-based) corrected claim window — across at least four distinct product lines with different rules: commercial, Medicare Advantage, Community Plan, and UMR.
+UHC corrected claim management means tracking two separate deadlines per claim — the DOS-based original TFL and the corrected claim window (commonly cited as RA-based for commercial, confirmed DOS-based for MA) — across at least four distinct product lines with different rules: commercial, Medicare Advantage, Community Plan, and UMR.

 Start 3 Free Appeals